 Any way the cards are cut, the same statistics come up.
 Between 1960 and 1985, poverty among children in two-parent households fell by almost 50 percent.
 Poverty is now rare among married-couple families; more than 93 percent of them are not poor.
 Intact minority families have incomes close to the national average.
-No wonder that a recent report by twenty welfare experts, "A Community of Self-Reliance: The New Consensus on Family and Welfare," identified a key determinant in escaping poverty: getting and staying married.
+No wonder that a recent report by twenty welfare experts, "A Community of Selfnational average.
+No wonder that a recent report by twenty welfare experts, "A Community of Selfnational average.
+The New Consensus on Family and Welfare," identified a key determinant in escaping poverty: getting and staying married.